RESEARCH

 Selective Research Articles By Themes

-Kim, T., Garrison, Y. L., & Xiang, Z. [These authors are equal contributors and first authors.] (in press).
+Kim, T., Garrison, Y. L., & Xiang, Z. [These authors are equal contributors and first authors.]
+(2025).
 The Lotus Clinical Supervision Model for Linguistically Marginalized International Trainees.
 The Counseling Psychologist

 Garrison, Y. L., Her, J., Kim, T., Kim, H. J. (in press).
 Vocational experiences of Korean women with a high school diploma: Insights into work precarity and social marginalization.
 Journal of Career Assessment. https://doi.org/10.1177/10690727241266937